cosmonic/kubecon-patching-demo/README.md

 This is the demo code for our patching example in our talk "Disrupting the Downtime Continuum."

-To run this example, simply follow the wasmCloud [installation](https://wasmcloud.dev/overview/installation/) guide to install prerequisites and then run:
+To run this example, simply follow the wasmCloud [installation](https://wasmcloud.dev/overview/installation/) guide to install prerequisites.
+Once you have NATS and a wasmCloud host running, execute:

 ```shell
 make run